Olympia London: History

+Redevelopment

-In May 2021, demolition started on the non-listed parts of Olympia Events as part of a comprehensive mix-used redevelopment of the complex by its current owners, while still retaining significant exhibition space.
+In May 2021, demolition started on the non-listed parts of Olympia Events as part of a comprehensive mixed-use redevelopment of the complex by its owners, while still retaining significant exhibition space.
 In May 2021, the Olympia Theatre was announced with 1,575 seats, making it the largest new theatre in London since the completion of the National Theatre in 1976.
 This is in addition to previously announced and consented hotels, rehearsal spaces, cinemas, 4,000 seat music venue, retail, dining and public spaces.
 In October 2025, The Shubert Organization and Trafalgar Entertainment announced that they would operate the Olympia Theatre.